Vishvesh1542/Organic-Notes/Alkenes.md

 <!--SR:!2025-02-03,4,270-->

 - $\ce{OH}$ always attaches to the $\ce{C}$ which has the lower number of $\ce{H}$ attached
-- Also called "Marconikoff product"
+- Also called **Marconikoff product**
 ##### Mechanism
 - [oxymercuration-demercuration Mechanism](oxymercuration-demercuration%20Mechanism.md)

 #### Hydroboration-Oxidation
 $\ce{CH_{3}-CH=CH_{3} ->[(i) B_{2}H_{6} / THF][(ii) H_{2}O_{2} / OH-]}$<!---->$\ce{ CH_{3}-CH_{2}-CH_{2}-OH}$ ^hydroborationoxidation
 <!--SR:!2025-02-02,3,250-->
-- This is "Anti Marconikoff product".
+- This is **Anti Marconikoff product**.
 OH attaches to that C atom which has the higher number of H attached to it.

 ## To Alkyl Halides